 At Lake of the Woods (Part Two)

-In 1919, after World War I,, the Phillips family summered at Gull Harbour on Lake Winnipeg, while Walter taught at the University of Wisconsin for his second summer.
+In 1919, after World War I, the Phillips family first summered at Gull Harbour on Lake Winnipeg, while Walter taught at the University of Wisconsin for his second summer.
 The family was back at the Lake of the Woods for the summer of 1920, when they rented a cottage on Keewatin Beach belonging to a Mr. Bains.
 This was to be their summer dwelling every year until 1924 and from 1926 to 1929, the year the Great Depression began.
 That year Phillips’ eldest son John was apprenticed to Brigden’s of Winnipeg, an art, photography and engraving firm.

 The Phillps family loved the Lake of the Woods, and the artist left many written comments about ‘the lake.’
-He also described his approach to its unique landscape in a number of texts, which are primary documents for his work at this time in both watercolour and colour woodcut medium.
+He also described his approach to its unique landscape in a number of texts, which are primary documents for his work at this time in both the watercolour and the colour woodcut medium.
 Many of Walter J. Phillips own observations are quoted extensively here.

 On the prairies, the entire professional class summers at ‘the lake’, which is one of the most beautiful of God’s creations.
 It is no lake in particular.
 Every man is prepared to assert the superior beauty of his own.
 They build houses of sufficient comfort close to the water’s edge, with wide verandahs to diminish the effects of the heat, and open fireplaces within to augment it.
 A boathouse is the complement of each dwelling–an imposing structure, maybe, with bedrooms and baclony above, or the term may be rhetorical, and applies only to a crazy contraption of planks that serves as a landing, a diving platform, or a refuge for the lone canoe.